-Please feel free to telephone or email me in the first instance to tell me about yourself and how you're feeling.
+Please feel free to email me in the first instance to tell me about yourself and how you're feeling.
 After that we would speak for five minutes on the telephone, where you can ask all you need to know.

 I offer an initial session lasting 1.5 hours to take a deeper look at your situation.
-If we feel we have a good rapport, and if I believe I am qualified to help you, we will set a time to meet each week - be that evenings or daytime.
+If we feel we have a good rapport, and if I believe I can help you, we will set a time to meet on a regular basis.

 My approach and experience